The Creative Cloud 2014 release is finally here, and there are some great new additions and enhancements to Photoshop CC!

 Fonts Search and Typekit

-Faster font previews, and ability to easily search for fonts.
+Faster font previews, and the ability to easily search for fonts.
 You can now sync with the Typekit library, and get immediate access to hundreds of fonts.
 See how it works

 Smarter Smart Guides